easytarget/PrintPy2040/microPython/README.md

 * See the [config](#Config) section below for more.

 # Test Hardware:
-*Note: The hardware test script reads its configuration from the config file above.*
+*Note: The hardware test script will read its configuration from the config file we created above.*
 * Run `hwTest.py` omn the device:
 ```python
 Testing printXIAO comms, screen, pixel and button